 sleep test 1.0

-initial tests for Project Walden started in the spring of 2018 in Canada. early tests were mainly focused on trying out a new, emerging technology in its infancy, within a room that had similar dimensions to the Walden cabin. after this period i abandoned virtual reality work, and instead spent 2 years in Manhattan, living in a small room the same size as the Walden cabin in order to live in order to benchmark reality under the circumstances of extreme solitude.
+initial tests for Project Walden started in the spring of 2018, in Canada. these early tests were focused on trying out an emerging technology within a room that had similar dimensions to the cabin at Walden. after this period, i abandoned virtual reality work, and instead spent two years in Manhattan, living in a small room the same size as the Walden cabin in order to benchmark reality under conditions of extreme solitude.

 entering my cabin for the first time, July 4th 2020.

-in the summer of 2020 i was forced to leave Manhattan for exile in Canada where i began conducting experiments while wearing an Oculus Quest vr headset. on July 4th, 2020, 175 years to the day that Henry David Thoreau spent the first night in his cabin on the shore of Walden Pond, i entered v1.0 of my Walden cabin model, where i will eventually live for 2 years in order to document my experiences in a new version of nature.
+in the summer of 2020 i was forced to leave Manhattan for exile in Canada where i began conducting experiments with an Oculus Quest vr headset. on July 4th, 2020, 175 years to the day that Henry David Thoreau spent the first night in his cabin on the shore of Walden Pond, i entered v1.0 of my Walden cabin model, where i hope to eventually live for an extended period of time in order to document my experiences in a new version of nature.

-v1.0 of my virtual home at Walden Pond is obviously, laughably, rudimentary at this early stage of the project. but the day it will be as comforting as an open, softly lit door in a dark wood, beckoning me inside with a place to rest by the hearth of a fire that is not only warm, but real, isn't far off. in the meantime i will continue to conduct experiments while writing my book of findings called Walden; or, Life in the Woods. my version of Walden will be created as a manual to life in an artificial world, much like Thoreau’s has been used for over 100 years to navigate this crumbling one that i plan on being among the first to leave.
+v1.0 of my virtual home at Walden Pond is laughably rudimentary at this early stage of the project. but a day when it will be as comforting as an open, softly lit door in a dark wood, beckoning me inside with a place to rest by the hearth of a fire can't be far off. in the meantime i will continue to conduct experiments while writing my book of findings called Walden; or, Life in the Woods. my version of Walden will be created as a manual to life in an artificial world, much like Thoreau’s has been used for over 100 years to navigate our current, and arguably crumbling, one.

-Due to technology limitations and budget concerns, Project Walden ended in June of 2021
+Due to technology limitations and budget concerns, Project Walden was put on indefinite hiatus in June of 2021.